| Title: | The FPCdpca Criterion on Distributed Principal Component Analysis |

 q |

-number of additional power iterations. |
+Number of power iterations. |

 k |